vechiato/vechiato.github.io/content/post/Mobile Plan Challenge.md

 - **How to use the internet to find deals**
 - **How to compare options and pick the best one**
 - **Presentation & maybe coding skills**
-- (Plus—you’ll get paid for being smart!)
+- (Plus you’ll get paid for being smart!)

 ---